Take a speckle image

 A speckle image can be used to take images of double stars or other bright objects.

-The shutter is opened, after about 30 ms some lines (height of the sub array) of the CCD are read out line by line, all lines will be stored, then the next sub array is exposed and so on
+The shutter is opened, after about 30 ms some lines (height of the sub array) of the CCD are read out line by line,

 The difference to a sub array image is, that there can be taken much more sub arrays in a speckle image

-The time to read out the lines is longer than to dump the lines, so there will be more streaking in the image, but this streaking can be removed.
+The time to read out the lines is longer than to dump the lines, so there

 The tracking of the telescope is on.